-Passengers also represents the occasion when Jon Spaihts finally reveals he is a screenwriter worth paying attention to after negligible genre entries such as The Darkest Hour (2011) and Prometheus (2012) to his name.
+Passengers also represents the occasion when Jon Spaihts finally reveals he is a screenwriter worth paying attention to after negligible genre entries such as The Darkest Hour (2011), Prometheus (2012) and The Mummy (2017) to his name.
 To his credit, Spaihts did show promise with Doctor Strange (2016) released a month before Passengers, although he was only one of three credited writers there.
 Passengers apparently made it onto the Hollywood Blacklist of unproduced scripts in 2007 and has had an impressive range of talent attached including David Fincher slated at one point to direct it and Keanu Reeves to play the Chris Pratt role opposite touted names like Emily Blunt, Rachel McAdams and Reese Witherspoon.

 I welcomed Passengers as a solid conceptual science-fiction work one based on a What if scenario and the development of its logical implications as opposed to a film where the science-fiction element serves as no more than the basis for an action film or a thriller.
 I liked Passengers a good deal for the fact that it took a solid concept What if a man wakes up thirty years into a 120 year generation ship voyage? and allows everything to proceed from there.
 Cryogenic suspension has been used in films before.
 Frequently it is used as no more than a plotting shortcut to get around the scientific realities of space travel without the need for the introduction of warp drives as in Planet of the Apes (1968), 2001: A Space Odyssey (1968), Alien (1979), Pitch Black (2000), Supernova (2000) and Interstellar (2014).
 In some films like Planet of the Apes, Genesis II (1973), Buck Rogers in the 25th Century (1979) and Demolition Man (1993), it becomes a shortcut to adventure in other eras; in other films like Sleeper (1973), Late for Dinner (1991), Forever Young (1992), Austin Powers, International Man of Mystery (1997) and Idiocracy (2006), it is a basis of time travel stories that place a sleeper into a radically changed present/future world.
 Star Treks Space Seed (1967), the Blakes 7 episode Time Squad (1978), Ice Soldiers (2013) or the various adventures of Captain America, also feature criminals/soldiers from the past awoken in the present.
 That however is the only use that cryogenics has been put to on the big screen.
 The sole film one can think of where the cryogenic process became a central element of the plot rather than just a doorway to adventure was Air (2015).